-- Do not use the product in explosive or corrosive environments, in the presence of flammable gases, locations subjected to splashing water, or near combustibles.
+- Do not use the product in explosive or corrosive environments, in the presence of flammable gases, in places subjected to splashing water, or near combustibles.
 Doing so may result in fire, electric shock or injury. - Assign qualified personnel to the task of installing, wiring, operating/controlling, inspecting, and troubleshooting the product.
-Failure to do so may result in fire, electric shock, injury or damage to equipment. - Do not transport, install the product, perform connections or inspections when the power is on.
+Handling by unqualified personnel may result in fire, electric shock, injury, or damage to equipment. - Do not transport, install, connect or inspect the product while the power is supplied.
 Always turn the power off before carrying out these operations.
 Failure to do so may result in electric shock. - Take measures to keep the moving part in position if the product is used in vertical operations such as elevating equipment.
 The motor loses holding torque when the power is shut off, allowing the moving parts to fall and possibly cause injury or damage to equipment. - The brake mechanism of an electromagnetic brake motor is used for the purpose to hold the moving part and motor in position.
-Do not use it for braking or as a safety brake.
-Doing so may result in injury or damage to the equipment. - When the driver generates an alarm (any of the driver's protective functions is triggered), the motor will stop and lose its holding torque.
+Do not use it as a braking/safety brake.
+Doing so may result in injury or damage to the equipment. - When an alarm is generated in the driver (any of the driver's protective functions is triggered), the motor will stop and lose its holding torque.
 Accordingly, provide measures to hold the moving part in place in the event of an alarm.
-Failure to do so may result in injury or damage to equipment. - If the driver generates an alarm (any of the driver protective functions is triggered), remove the cause before clearing the alarm (protective function).
+Failure to do so may result in injury or damage to equipment. - When an alarm is generated in the driver (any of the driver protective functions is triggered), remove the cause before clearing the alarm (protective function).
 Continuing the operation without removing the cause of the problem may cause malfunction of the motor and driver, leading to injury or damage to equipment.